 If you are feeling the effects of cabin fever, partake in a little art therapy and create some sidewalk art to beautify the neighborhood.

-If you’re outdoor learning area doesn’t have a concrete area available for chalk art, check out The Adventurous Child outdoor Chalk Board at the link below:
+If you’re outdoor learning area doesn’t have a concrete area available for chalk art, check out The Adventurous Child Outdoor Chalk Board.

 If you liked this blog and want to read more about nature’s classroom, please be sure to sign up for our email notifications (enter your email in the box at the top right of this page, and hit “Submit”!).
 Do you have any ideas for future blogs?
 Feel free to email us at email@example.com Thanks for reading about outdoor learning on the playground!